weavedb/wao/README.md

 ### Determining Message Success

-To determin if your message is successful, you often need to track down a chain of asynchronous messages and examine resulted tags and data.
+To determine if your message is successful, you often need to track down a chain of asynchronous messages and examine resulted tags and data.
 This is actually a fairy complex operation and too much code to write.
 Luckily for you, `AO` comes with `check` parameter to extremely simplify it. `check` tracks down messages and lazy-evaluate if your `check` conditions are met.

 ```js
 // check if Data exists